 - This section must describe the activities that will achieve the project objectives and outcomes. - The plan of operation will: - be a detailed plan that describes where and how each activity will be implemented, and key personnel responsible for each activity; - explain how the services to be provided are appropriate to the needs of the intended recipients of the services and the project objectives; - include specific information on how, when, where, and by whom the students, teachers, or parents will be recruited for each activity.
 Recruitment and retention are essential elements of project success and must be planned carefully and implemented rigorously.
 Brochures and fliers alone have not proven to be an effective recruitment method; - provide detailed information about what students or parents will be required to do during each activity (e.g., When will it take place?
-How long will it last?, etc.); - o estimate the number of participants to be served by the project and by each activity; - indicate the number of contact hours per participant; and - o offer a timeline for the implementation of all activities. - Adding a summary table to complement (not replace) the plan of operation may be helpful.
-The table is part of the Plan of Operation and may look like the sample Table in Appendix C. - For continuing grants, provide a one to two paragraph summary of the prior year's evaluation results.
-Include data results of previous projects and how those results inform the current proposal.
+How long will it last?, etc.); - o estimate the number of participants to be served by the project and by each activity; - o indicate the number of contact hours per participant; and - o offer a timeline for the implementation of all activities. - Adding a summary table to complement (not replace) the plan of operation may be helpful.
+The table is part of the Plan of Operation and may look like the sample Table in Appendix D. - If you have received previous awards, please include a brief summary, or one to two paragraphs, of the projects results and how the outcomes/results will influence this proposal.